adiguno/DownBadAppExpo/commands.md

+- to add react and use react navigation:
   - `yarn add @react-navigation/native`
   - `expo install react-native-screens react-native-safe-area-context`
   - To use the native stack navigator, we need to install @react-navigation/native-stack : `yarn add @react-navigation/native-stack`